phidatahq/phidata/README.md

 ### Create a Python Engineer

-You can have a Conversations with Agents that are designed for specific tasks.
+You can have a Conversation with an `Agent` that is designed for a specific task.
 For example: `PythonAgent` can perform virtually any task using python code.

 - Create a file `python_agent.py` and install pandas using `pip install pandas`